Q. Why does it sometimes take so long to get out of Black Rock City? What can be done to make it better?

 - If a lane is open next to you because a vehicle is stopped or broken down, despite your inclination, do not fill into it unless an Exodus staff member directs you to.
 That open space is for the people behind the stopped vehicle!
 If you merge into an open lane in the back-up, you are making the system unfair and are being a jerk.

 - Ultimately we must rely on the community to police itself and ensure their fellow participants are respecting the process.
 If you see people cheating the system, say something to them, kindly!
 There is no way for us to monitor all of Gate Road for lane changing…nor do we want to be the traffic police.
 YOU can help make it fair by informing people about the process and making sure they follow it.

 Q. Why can’t you guys just make another exit so we don’t have to wait so long?

 A. Currently there is only one BLM authorized exit off the playa.
 No other exits are allowed by our stipulations.
-The logistics and staffing requirements to implement an alternative exit for folks headed north on Highway 34 would cost us more than the benefit realized; an extremely small percentage of traffic leaves via 34 North.
+The logistics and staffing requirements to implement an alternative exit for folks headed north on CR 34 would cost us more than the benefit realized; an extremely small percentage of traffic leaves via CR 34 North.
 Our energy and resources will have a greater positive effect on a greater number of people if we focus them on other issues.